asdeed/vdesk_pve/README.md

 # VDesk_pve

-Scripts from quick setup GPU accelerated Linux Desktop with LXC on Proxmox (Arch Linux base).
+Scripts from quick setup GPU accelerated Linux Desktop with LXC on Proxmox (Arch Linux/Debian base).
 Only for AMD graphic card (currently tested on RX580).

 based on these repo :
 - https://github.com/tteck/Proxmox